 303 Rubric 2018 (PDF, 220 KB).
 Not available yet: under revision.

-Engl 303 Rubric (PDF, 264 KB).
-The course rubric is based largely on Markel’s Eight Measures of Excellence (clear, comprehensive, accessible, concise, professional in appearance, correct, accurate, and honest) as well as Auburn University’s Chemical Engineering Department’s Technical Report Rubric.
-Updated: 9 March 2016.
+The course rubric is based largely on Markel’s Eight Measures of Excellence (clear, comprehensive, accessible, concise, professional in appearance, correct, accurate, and honest) and Auburn University’s Chemical Engineering Department’s Technical Report Rubric.

 (Excerpts—see Course Syllabus above for full information.)

-Welcome to English 303: Development of technical writing skills and styles.
-This course requires a different set of criteria from that used in composition courses, both in teaching and in evaluating students’ work.
-This course emphasizes writing focused on scientific and technical topics, and that is geared toward a targeted audience by the appropriate choice of format and writing style.
+This course requires different criteria from those used in composition courses, both in teaching and in evaluating students’ work.
+This course emphasizes writing on scientific and technical topics, geared toward a targeted audience by the proper choice of format and writing style.

 Technical writing is used in many technical and professional fields.
 Its goal is to accurately and concisely convey direction, explanation, or instruction to specific audiences of varying levels of technical knowledge so that each audience member clearly understands the information they need.

 Since the world is increasingly dependent upon technology, good technical writing is increasingly important.
-Many companies do not hire technical writers, and so the need for graduates to write technical material is critical.
-This course is designed to acquaint you with the understanding and tools needed for creating and designing quality communication for the professional environment as well as practicing technological skills that will support document design.
+This course is designed to acquaint you with the understanding and tools needed for creating and designing quality communication for the professional environment.
 After the successful completion of the course, students will be able to: